IdahoLabResearch/AcCCS/docs/CurrentImplementation.md

 The schematic and the board layout files were generated using [KiCad](https://www.kicad.org/), and the project files are located in the [resources](/resources/) folder of the AcCCS project.
 The PCB were printed by a regional company [Circuitboard.com](https://www.circuitboard.com/).

+**SPECIAL NOTE:** This PWM circuit board is capable of simulating the EVSE cordset being removed and replugged by simulating pressing the button on the handle.
+If this functionality is desired, you will need (1) a modified EVSE cordset in which you remove the 150 Ohm resistor tied to the button, and (2) populate the **R12** pad on the circuit board with a 150 Ohm resistor.
+If you are using an unmodified EVSE cordset and will manually unplug and replug the cordset to reset the EVSE to EV connection, leave **R12** unpopulated.

 # Wiring Diagram
 The enclosure wiring follows this pattern: